MohamedAhIsmail/javaScriptBootcamp/README.md

 # JavaScript Bootcamp

 Welcome to my **JavaScript Bootcamp** repository!
-This project documents my learning journey through an intensive JavaScript bootcamp, where I gained a strong foundation in modern JavaScript and applied my skills by building real-world projects.
+This repository documents my learning journey through an intensive JavaScript bootcamp, where I gained a strong foundation in modern JavaScript and applied my skills by building real-world projects.

 ## 🚀 What I Learned